-Sales Tax on Bullion in California
+California Sales Tax on Bullion

-In California, qualifying bullion and coin orders are tax-free if your order total is at least $2,000.
+Sometimes — In California, qualifying bullion and coin orders are tax-free if your order total is at least $2,000.
 Smaller orders, jewelry, and collectibles are taxed normally.

 Here's how each kind of item is treated in this state.
 Tap a row to read the plain-English note.